shankaritchapurapu/helidon/tests/integration/limits/README.md

 Run this test from an OCI test instance.
 The instance must have:

 - access to the Instance Metadata Service at `http://169.254.169.254/opc/v2/`
-- service-principal authentication enabled for the instance
+- platform-provided service-principal configuration available, such as IDMS/ODO/OMK metadata
 - network access to the OCI Limits DP endpoint for the instance region
 - IAM permission for the service principal to call the Limits DP service

-The test uses `src/test/resources/oci-config.yaml` with `helidon.oci.authentication-method: "service-principal"`.
+The test selects service-principal authentication in `src/test/resources/application.yaml` with `oci.limits.auth.authentication-method: "service-principal"`.
+The `oci-config.yaml` file only provides common OCI settings such as IMDS timeout and base URI.